Hugo-Carbiener/Hugo-Carbiener/README.md

 - [Neon Dice](https://flegmatik-surf.itch.io/neon-dice) | GTMK Game Jam 2022 | **Graphic designer**
 - [Sort'it 'till you make it](https://skizaat.itch.io/sortit-till-you-make-it) | Unijam 2021 | **Developer**

 :pencil2: - I also do **Pixel Art** when I have time.
-I've been part of a lot of awesome video game projects lately, be it as a graphic designer or developper.
+I've been part of a lot of awesome video game projects lately, be it as a graphic designer or developer.
 Come have a look, I post most of my drawings [here](https://www.reddit.com/user/K0huro/posts/)..
 I'm using [Aseprite](https://www.aseprite.org/) which is a fantastic tool for Pixel Art.

 :video_game: - Passionned about video games, [check it out](https://ggapp.io/Kohuro/collection)!